 Any Exhibitor may - and is encouraged to! - demonstrate their craft in their booth space during the Festival (with the exception of demonstrations involving fire safety violations or other hazards).
 Featured Demonstrations must be arranged with the Festival Director and may be eligible for reduced booth fees.

 Images from accepted and wait-listed artists may be used for promotional purposes.
 Credit will be given wherever possible.
 Learn more about participating in our advertising campaigns!

 Smoking and Pets

-There is absolutely no smoking at the Crozet Arts and Crafts Festivals.
-Pets are not permitted.
-Smoking pets are completely banned, that's just wrong!
+There is no smoking at the Crozet Arts and Crafts Festivals.
+Well-behaved, leashed pets are permitted.